-As of March 31, 2006, the Company's operations are comprised of two operating segments, Managed Solutions and Xacta.
+As of June 30, 2006, the Company's operations are comprised of two operating segments, Managed Solutions and Xacta.

 Managed Solutions: Develops, markets and sells integration services that address a wide range of government information technology (IT) requirements.
-Offerings consist of innovative IT solutions that consists of industry leading IT products from original equipment manufacturers ("OEMs") with complimentary integration and managed support services provided by Telos.
-Manageed Solutions also provides general IT consulting and integration services in support of various U.S. Government customers.
+Offerings consist of innovative IT solutions that consist of industry leading IT products from OEMs with complimentary integration and managed support services provided by Telos.
+Managed Solutions also provides general IT consulting and integration services in support of various U.S. Government customers.